kurtosis-tech/kardinal-playground/postgres-demo/README.md

    a.
 First, you'll need to set up a Neon account and database:
       - Go to https://neon.tech and sign up for an account if you don't have one.
-      - Create a new project in Neon.
+      - Create a new project in Neon with a database named `cart`.
       - In your project, create a new branch (this will be your main branch).

    b.
-Open the file `voting-app-demo/k8s-manifest.yaml` and fill in the following variables:
+Open the file `obd-demo.yaml` in this directory and fill in the following variables:
       - NEON_API_KEY: Your Neon API key (found in your Neon account settings)
       - NEON_PROJECT_ID: The ID of your Neon project (visible in the project URL)
       - NEON_MAIN_BRANCH_ID: The ID of the main branch you created